-You and your child have the right to a copy of your child's school record by writing to ask for it.
+You and your child have the right to a copy of your child's school record.
 In some schools you have the right to vote for parent governors to represent you on the school governing body or stand for election as a parent governor yourself.

 Children with special needs

 A child with special needs should get help at school if they have significantly more difficulty learning than other children of the same age or have a disability which affects how they can use educational facilities that are usually provided for children of the same age in the same area.